hlissner/lb6-actions/actions/Time In.lbaction/README.md

 ## Requirements

+«Time In» works out of the box.
+However, if you're getting API query limit errors, I recommend you have the following:

+* OPTIONAL:
     * A Google Account
     * A Google API key (you'll be prompted for this on first run)
     * The following Google API services enabled:
         * Geocoding API
         * TimeZone API

-## How to set it up
+## How to set up Google API

 1. Go to [the Google Developer Console](https://console.developers.google.com) and sign in with your Google account.
 2. Click "Create new project" and name it whatever you like.
 I named mine "LaunchBar Actions".